Hit and Run Accidents

 Were you seriously injured or was your loved one killed by a driver who left the scene of the collision?
 The Law Office of Jennifer L. Donaldson fights to get justice for clients in and around the Mile High City, including Boulder, Aurora, Lakewood, Arvada, Littleton, Thornton, Westminster, Longmont, and Centennial.

-Jennifer Donaldson is a Colorado personal injury attorney with more than 25 years of civil litigation experience.
-Call (303)-458-5000 right now to have her review your case during a free, no obligation consultation.
+Jennifer Donaldson is a Colorado personal injury attorney with 30 years of civil litigation experience.
+Call (303) 458-5000 right now to have her review your case during a free, no obligation consultation.